 Wojtek joined the lab in November of 2019 as our first bona fide programmer.
 He came to us from the Sanger Institute, where he served as the primary developer of Wormbase paraSite.
 His role on our team is to advance our microbiomeDB project, and he works closely with the larger VEuPathDB team that is our partner in this effort.
-Wojtek has loaded large enteric disease datasets in microbiomeDB, and is currently working on developing private user workspaces and new tools for handling shotgun metagenomic data.
+Wojtek has loaded large enteric disease datasets in microbiomeDB, developed private user workspaces that allow users to directly upload and analyze their own data, and he is currently developing new tools for handling large volumes of shotgun metagenomic data from the public domain.

 Camila initially came to spend a year in the lab as a PhD student participating in Brazil’s ‘sandwich’ program.
 During this time, she fell in love with bioinformatics and returned after her PhD to start a postdoc jointly between our lab and the laboratory of Phil Scott.
 Since she started her postdoc in January of 2018, she has taken the lead on advancing our understanding of the transcriptional response that drives skin pathology during cutaneous leishmaniasis.
 Her recent work identified key biomarkers that predict patient outcomes even before the first treatment has begun.
 Currently, she is working to integrate data from multiple tissues and assays generated from patients in Brazil, in an effort improve our understanding of disease development.